da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

                             grid/
                                  TEST/

+Create a working resource

+    iadmin mkresc [nameYourWorkingResource] "unix file system" cache [hostname] [somewhere]/workingResource

+Create an archive resource

+    iadmin mkresc [nameYourArchiveResource] "unix file system" archive [hostname] [somewhere]/archiveResource

+and a resource group and make the recently created archive resource to be part of that resource group:

 ### Creating the resources

-As you already have created the cache resource during installation of iRODS, you now have to create the archive type resource.
  The archive resource has to part of an named resource group.
 In case you're running the resource server mode, the resource names are your repl_destinations names in config.properties.
 In case of forming a federation, zone_names are listed in repl_destinations.

 Please note the settings of your iRODS installation, as they're needed for config.properties of CB and DA-Web.